Agra Cantt–New Delhi Intercity Express

 The 14211 / 12 Agra Cantt New Delhi Intercity Express is an Express train belonging to Indian Railways - North Central Railway zone that runs between Agra Cantt and New Delhi in India.

-It operates as train number 14211 from Agra Cantt to New Delhi and as train number 14212 in the reverse direction serving the states of Uttar Pradesh, Haryana & Delhi.
+It operates as train number 14211 from Agra Cantt to New Delhi and as train number 14212 in the reverse direction serving the states of Uttar Pradesh, Haryana and Delhi.

 Coaches

-The 14211 / 12 Agra Cantt New Delhi Intercity Express has 1 AC First Class cum AC 2 tier, 2 AC Chair Car, 15 Second Class seating, 4 General Unreserved & 2 EOG (End of Generating car) coaches.
+The 14211 / 12 Agra Cantt New Delhi Intercity Express has 1 AC First Class cum AC 2 tier, 2 AC Chair Car, 15 Second Class seating, 4 General Unreserved and 2 EOG (End of Generating car) coaches.
 It does not carry a Pantry car coach.

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 14211 Agra Cantt New Delhi Intercity Express covers the distance of 195 kilometres in 4 hours 20 mins (45.00 km/hr) & in 4 hours 25 mins as 14212 New Delhi Agra Cantt Intercity Express (44.15 km/hr).
+The 14211 Agra Cantt New Delhi Intercity Express covers the distance of 195 kilometres in 4 hours 20 mins (45.00 km/h) and in 4 hours 25 mins as 14212 New Delhi Agra Cantt Intercity Express (44.15 km/h).

 As the average speed of the train is below 55 km/h, as per Indian Railways rules, its fare does not include a Superfast surcharge.